-As noted above, the filters installed at Airport expense are certified to remove PFOS and PFOA.
+As noted previously, the filters installed at Airport expense are certified to remove PFOS and PFOA.
 Spot-testing of post filtration water confirms that removal has been successful.
-Residential water
+Residential water systems on which these filters have been installed are therefore meeting the manufacturer's removal efficiencies.